BRL-CAD/bext/README.md

 # bext - External Dependencies Management

-This repository manages the building of dependencies used by large scale computer graphics projects, with a primary focuse on the [BRL-CAD](https://github.com/BRL-CAD/brlcad) computer aided design system.
+This repository manages the building of dependencies used by large scale computer graphics projects, with a primary focus on the [BRL-CAD](https://github.com/BRL-CAD/brlcad) computer aided design system.

 # Quick start